ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/tweakerCtrls.md

  * belt
  * spine (fk, ikSpline, simple)

-!!! tip
+!!!
+Info
-    When you do the face later, in the face functions you can see the sDisplayAttr atttribute on many of the face setup functions
+    Later in the Face you'll see Face Tweaker Ctrls, those are similar logic like this.
+But more grouped together